friendly-traceback/docs/html/_sources/syntax_tracebacks_en_3.10.rst.txt

        1: for i in range 3:
                          ^

-    Python told us that it expected a colon at the position indicated.
-    However, adding a colon or replacing something else by a colon would not fix the problem.
     It looks as though you forgot to use to use parenthesis with `range`.
     Perhaps you meant: